-Titanic Pictures (Photos) are everyone has seen it and we’re fairly certain that everyone at this point has at least some familiarity with the infamous Titanic.
+Titanic Pictures (Photos) found on old camera and we’re fairly certain that everyone at this point has at least some familiarity with the infamous Titanic.
 Whether your knowledge spans across the “unsinkable” ship’s tragic history or is limited to the 1997 James Cameron film, we’ve all heard of the Titanic at some point.

 You’ve also probably seen photos of the Titanic’s resting spot and how the ship looks now.
 However, few of us have seen the chilling photos of the Titanic as she was in the 1900s.
 Many have also not seen some of the more “haunting/disturbing” images such as boots resting on the ocean floor.

-Before we show you the full list of photos (all of our mini sections have pictures), let’s take a deeper look into the Titanic and her history.
+Before we show you the full list of photos (all of our mini sections have titanic pictures), let’s take a deeper look into the Titanic pictures and her history.

 In 1909, the construction of the Titanic took place in Belfast.
 The might ship was being built by the Harland and Wolff company.
 The company was well known for their decadent ships and was owned by Lord Pirrie and his friend Bruce Ismay.
 Ismay was the managing director of the White Star Line.